alexl4123/hybrid-grounding/docs/sphinx/source/installation.rst

 General Installation via make
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have the *make* environment installed, you can use it to install Hybrid-Grounding.
+If you have the *make* environment installed, you can use it to install newground.
 To install the general version, execute the following command.

 .. code-block:: console

     $ make install

-Check if Hybrid-Grounding was correctly installed:
+Check if newground was correctly installed:

 .. code-block:: console